Complaint

 • Fallbeispiel

-12-year-old Janina* is racially insulted by some pupils and bullied over a long period of time.
+12-year-old Janina* is racially insulted by some pupils and bullied for a long time.
 She feels helpless.
-The bullying escalates when her parents get involved.
+The bullying escalates when parents get involved.
 During another attack, Janina fights back physically and is punished, while the bullies hardly experience any consequences.
 The problem soon affects the whole school.
 A complaint reaches the OSKJ, which talks to the school, mediates and makes recommendations to resolve the conflict.

 *Name changed